|1||Arrival in Montreal|

 The adventurous at heart will want to canoe down the spectacular Jacques-Cartier River.
 Canoes can be rented at the park's Discovery and Visitors Centre.
 Shuttle service is included.

 And for hiking enthusiasts, the Sentier Les Loups trail leads steeply upward to dazzling views of the park in all its glory.

 Today you head for the beautiful and historic Quebec City, cradle of French culture in the Americas.

-Perched on the cliffs of Cap Diamant and overlooking the St. Lawrence River, Quebec is proud to be a living museum and the only fortified city in North America.
+Perched on the cliffs of Cap Diamant and overlooking the St. Laurence River, Quebec is proud to be a living museum and the only fortified city in North America.

 Once you reach Quebec City, take the time to explore the city and its many historic sites.
 The entire old town is a UNESCO world heritage site.